-Data has become the quintessence of businesses.
-In modern days, more and more key business decisions are being data-driven.
-To understand, analyse and utilize the data, data warehouses have become critical business solution tools.
-Enterprises looking to modernize their data warehousing infrastructure are increasingly looking at cloud-based, horizontally scalable data warehouses as part of their strategy.
+Before we jump into our snowflake vs redshift analysis that led to the verdict, let us examine why cloud data warehouses have become very important.
+Data has become essential for businesses.
+More and more key business decisions are being data-driven.
+To understand, analyze, and utilize the data, data warehouses have become critical business solution tools.
+Enterprises looking to modernize their data warehousing infrastructure are increasingly looking at cloud-based, horizontally scalable data warehouses.

-Of the many cloud based data warehousing platforms two of the most popular are Snowflake and Amazon Redshift.
-Both have transformed the volume, speed, and quality of business understanding and key-decision making.
+Once a decision has been made to go for a data warehouse, then the next step is to decide what data warehouse to choose.
+We choose to compare Redshift vs Snowflake because both these platforms have transformed the volume, speed, and quality of business understanding and key-decision making.
 Choosing one over the other doesn’t necessarily mean that one service is better than the other, it is identifying which solution makes the most sense for your business.

 RedShift is defined as a fully-managed, cloud-ready petabyte-scale data warehouse service that can be seamlessly integrated with business intelligence tools.
 Here you can just start with a few hundred gigabytes of data and scale up or down according to your requirements.

 Redshift is a great cloud data warehouse, in a way it kicked off the trend to migrate to cloud data warehouses.

 Snowflake is a powerful RDBMS that offers an analytic data warehouse for both structured and semi-structured data as a Software-as-a-Service (SaaS) model.
 This means that Snowflake uses an SQL design and architecture that was specifically designed for the cloud making it fast, user-friendly and more flexible than a traditional data warehouse.